TaylorMutch/nomad-autoscaler/roadmap.md

 The MVP for this tool is to have the following functionality:

+- [x] Enable manual scaling of a job from a CLI.

-* Launch a Nomad job that performs autoscaling based on CPU and Memory usage within a static group of resources (pod-level autoscaling).
+- [ ] Enable launching a Nomad job that performs autoscaling based on
+    - [ ] CPU usage
+    - [ ] Memory Usage

-* Utilize `meta` tags with a Nomad job "task" to specify upper and lower scaling bounds, minimum and maximum pod counts, and time to wait before scaling up or down a deployment.
+- [ ] Utilize `meta` tags with a Nomad job "task" to control:
+    - [ ] Upper/lower scaling bounds for the specific metrics (CPU,  Memory)
+    - [ ] Minimum/maximum pod counts
+    - [ ] Time to wait before scaling up or down a deployment

 Stretch goals for the tool would include: